meonkeys/shb/src/book.md

 sudo docker-compose --file /root/ops/traefik/docker-compose.yml logs -f
 ```

-You should see something like this for a working traefik service:
+You should see something like this for a working Traefik service:

 FIXME - [code snippets in PDF outputs are not wrapped](https://stackoverflow.com/questions/20788464/pandoc-doesnt-text-wrap-code-blocks-when-converting-to-pdf)